relihimas/BEES-Data-Engineering-Breweries-Case-Rachid/README.md

    - The code will extract from the MetaData API the total amount of Breweries;
    - The code will use this total amount of Breweries as variable to determinate the amount of pages for the API List Breweries;
    - The code will run the API List Breweries and extract from each page a total of 200 Breweries;
-   - The code will save the list as a JSON file for the following purposes:
+   - The code will save the list as a JSON file with it's generated metadata for the following purposes:
      - Retention and recovery > Can easily reprocess from the original source without relying on the external system.
      - Traceability  > Storing raw data supports traceability and regulatory compliance (LGPD).
      - Imutability > Unaltered state of the data, ensuring you always have an immutable snapshot for reference.